autonity/docs.autonity.org/reference/api/aut/op-prot/index.md

 Constraint checks are applied:

-- the `maxScheduleDurtion` protocol parameter value is greater than or equal to the new schedule's `_totalDuration`
+- the `maxScheduleDuration` protocol parameter value is greater than or equal to the new schedule's `_totalDuration`

 On success the designated amount of Newton is minted to the vesting contract address and the amount of Newton in the circulating supply reduced by that amount.